+In addition, application has been made to Euronext Brussels for Notes issued under the Programme to be admitted to trading and listing on the regulated market of Euronext Brussels.
 References in this Base Prospectus to Notes being listed (and all related references) shall mean that such Notes have been admitted to trading on the regulated market of Euronext Brussels.
 The regulated market of Euronext Brussels is a regulated market for the purposes of Directive 2014/65/EU, as amended (MiFID II).

 Notice of the aggregate nominal amount of Notes, interest (if any) payable in respect of Notes, the issue price of Notes and certain other information which is applicable to each Tranche (as defined under "Terms and Conditions of the Notes") of Notes will be set forth in a final terms document (the Final Terms) which, with respect to Notes to be listed on the regulated market of Euronext Brussels, will be filed with the FSMA.
-Copies of Final Terms in relation to Notes to be listed on the regulated market of Euronext Brussels will also be published on the website of Euronext Brussels (www.euronext.com).
+Copies of Final Terms in relation to Notes to be listed on the regulated market of Euronext Brussels will be published on the website of the Issuer (www.proximus.com/investors/funding).